CPKVG/Survey-App-Firebase-Angular/README.md

-# Angular-Survey-App
+# Angular-Survey-App(INCOMPLETE, )

 Content management system for creating surveys for private deployment.

 * The survey can be customised by answer type (true/false, free text and multichoice).
-* The application is set to dynamically create forms using angulars build form api
+* The application is set to dynamically create forms using angulars 'formbuilder + routing'
+* reactive form with the scope of *ngFor

 ## WIP